music-suite/music-suite/src/User-Guide.md

 ## Voices

 A @[Voice] represents a single voice of music.
-It consists of a sequence of values with duration, but no time.
+It consists of a sequence of values with duration.

 ```music+haskell
 stretch (1/4) $ scat [c..a]^/2 |> b |> c'^*4